 Most websites come with their basic analytics software that will give you some important information.
 For example, the following information can be analyzed to see how well a website is performing:

 Bounce rate: The amount of visitors to your website who leave the site after viewing only one page.

-Absolute unique visitors: The amount of visitors to your page that have never visited before.
-This is based off their IP address in order to differentiate between returning visitors.
+Absolute unique visitors: The amount of visitors to your page that has never been visited before.
+This is based on their IP address to differentiate between returning visitors.

 Direct traffic: Those who visited your website by typing in your website’s name into the web browser.